Computing Mean & STD in Image Dataset

 psum += inputs.sum(axis = [0, 2, 3])

-- to get the mean, we simply divide the sum of pixel values by the total
+- mean: simply divide the sum of pixel values by the total

 count